MPLP: Massively Parallelized Lazy Planning: Discussion and Future Work

-We compare MPLP ($\numthreads=40$) with weighted A* and lazy search baselines LWA*~\cite{cohen2014planning} and LSP~\cite{dellin2016unifying}.
+We compare MPLP-90 ($\numthreads=90$) with weighted A* and lazy search baselines LwA*~\cite{cohen2014planning} and LSP~\cite{dellin2016unifying} (which are instantiations of GLS~\cite{mandalika2019generalized}).
 Lazy search algorithms are designed to increase efficiency in domains where edge evaluations are expensive.
-Therefore we analyze the performance gain achieved by MPLP with increasing computational cost of edge evaluations.
-We vary this cost by varying the distance (\cci) between two consecutive states along a primitive at which collision checking is carried out (i.e. the discretization of the primitives for collision checking).
-Fig.~\ref{fig:lazy_plots} shows the average speed up achieved by MPLP and the baselines over WA* for varying \cci on a set of start and goal pairs with uninflated and inflated heuristics.
+Therefore we analyze the performance gain achieved by MPLP with increasing computational cost of edge evaluations by reducing \cci.
+Fig.~\ref{fig:lazy_plots} shows the average speedup achieved by MPLP and the baselines over wA* for varying \cci on a set of start and goal pairs with uninflated and inflated heuristics.
+Speedup over wA* is defined as the ratio of the average runtime of wA* over the average runtime of a specific algorithm.
 The corresponding raw data is shown in Table~\ref{tab:nav3d_lazy_times}.
-With increasing granularity of collision checking (decreasing \cci), the speed up achieved by MPLP drastically outpaces that of the baselines.
+With increasing granularity of collision checking (decreasing \cci), the speedup achieved by MPLP rapidly outpaces that of the baselines.

-\subsubsection{Comparison to Parallel Search Baselines}
+\subsubsection{Comparison to parallel search baselines}